 These mindscapes are generally located in landscapes of great natural beauty which have been protected over the centuries and many of which form today the National Parks of Japan.
 It seems that the origin of these mindscapes is in ritual, when sacred space was defined in order to perform the rites of purification necessary to come into contact with the divinities which should guide human action.
 Natural elements form the basis of sacred space: a stone or a pillar, or a tree.
 These were in principle situated near sources of water, at the foot of mountains or at their top.
 It is there that specialists of ritual would manipulate fire and water, and play musical instruments in order to be possessed by the divine.
 This possession led to the uttering of “meaningless” sounds, which then had to be decoded and interpreted by specialists.
 In other words, it was thought that nature spoke a language which needed to be decoded.

 This aspect remained true for centuries in Japan, even in the texts proposing highest reflections on the philosophy of Buddhism.
 Some sacred spaces thus came to be seen as the natural abode of the divinities, and were not to be entered except at the time of ritual feasts; some of these, after the introduction of Buddhism, were forbidden to women, over whom the rotten characteristic of nature had been projected by mythology.
 Being the natural abode of the divinities, these areas became the focus of particular attention, and, as sedentary communities emerged, shrines were built for rituals.
-When Buddhism came in, temples were built next to the shrines, and associations between the Shinto divinities worshiped in the shrines and the Buddhist divinities worshiped in the temples were established, leading to complex combinatory systems of syncretism.
+When Buddhism came in, temples were built next to the shrines, and associations between the Shinto divinities worshipped in the shrines and the Buddhist divinities worshiped in the temples were established, leading to complex combinatory systems of syncretism.
 The divinities worshiped in the shrines were often spirits of natural elements, or protectors of the community, or ancestral divinities; in most cases these merged to form a single complex deity.
 But the rituals show that we are always facing an attempt, on the part of the ritualists, to manipulate or influence nature with culture: food offerings are made, magical formulas which are believed to be the language of nature are expressed, thus making communication with nature possible.

 In the case of mountains, the entire area was seen as sacred; sometimes, the mountain itself was considered to be the “body” of the deity itself.
 Most often Buddhist temples were built next to these shrines, but as time passed, they came to be erected on the mountain itself: the ultimate in terms of culture could be realized in the deepest, or highest, or most ethereal parts of nature.
 The temples were granted tax-free domains at the foot of the mountains, thus gradually creating a large geographical unit that was under their spiritual influence and protection, in conjunction with the shrines.
 The result of these developments was the establishment of what could be called a sphere of influence, a self-contained unit of ritual and practice overlooking human activities in the plains.

-These cultic centers came to be the largest single land-owners of Japan during the mediaeval period.
+These cultic centers came to be the largest single land-owners of Japan during the medieval period.
 The sum of the symbols they expressed, of the rituals they performed, of the ideas they exuded or developed, forms the “mindscape.”
 And in this mindscape, the presence of nature is overwhelming both in its outward appearance and in the culture it created; this is why a systematic study of these centers of nature/culture dialectic is needed.
 Their role in Japanese history is immense, for they regulated patterns of land-ownership and use, and gained large economic and political power.
 It can be advanced that the official separation between Shinto and Buddhism which was ordered by the government in 1868 had as one of its goals the fundamental change of land-ownership systems in Japan; therefore, the relationship between the cultic centers and the people living on that land became ever more tenuous, to the point of disappearing in the time-period of only one century.
 As a consequence, the content of the relationship of people to nature changed drastically and followed other patterns of use that are not informed anymore by what goes on in the religious centers.
 This rearrangement of Japan may have cut the umbilical cord to ritual allowing people to deal with nature in a totally different way, which may have been what we call today “ecological”.

 An Example of a Mindscape